Jobsite Sanitation

 Rough-Site Logistics with Crane-Liftable Units

-High-rise builds in Wichita need restrooms that move with the work—rigging eyes and a reinforced steel cage let tower cranes hoist units between floors without breaking the seal.
-Skid-mounted bases roll off the hoist deck onto gravel or bolt to concrete; relocate between phases as the structure rises.
-Waste tanks drain via suction hose into holding tanks serviced by vacuum trucks.
-Compliant with the OSHA 1910.141 sanitation rule for construction worker restrooms, these jobsite units anchor securely on every active floor across Sedgwick.
-See monthly construction portable toilet rental pricing for crane-liftable models.
+High-rise builds in Wichita need jobsite units that move with the work—rigging eyes and a reinforced steel cage let tower cranes lift restrooms between floors on a crane sling.
+Skid-mounted bases roll off the hoist deck; anchor on gravel or bolt to concrete.
+Relocate between phases without breaking the seal.
+Waste tanks drain via suction hose to a holding tank, meeting the OSHA 1910.141 sanitation rule for construction worker restrooms.
+Monthly contracts across Sedgwick run on monthly construction portable toilet rental pricing.

 Construction Site Questions